 With nearly 25 year’s experience in caring for babies 12 months and under, I have learned a great deal.
 I have dedicated my life in the support and guidance of parents on what is one of life’s hardest challenges…looking after a baby and remaining confident and positive.

 Whatever your concerns, questions, problems or difficulties I hope I have covered them in my articles below.
 And if I haven’t touched upon the topics that are stopping you from being the parent you want to be, please get in touch.
-My book ‘The Baby Detective‘ covers all these subjects and more…but in the meantime I like to think that some of these tips and ideas may bring comfort to a few struggling parents.

 This a series whereby I share a particular parenting challenge or solution to a problem that I think might be of some use or interest to other parents.
 It is not meant to be an ’I know best’ or a ‘this is what you should do’…rather it is an exploration of...read more